Good geodesics satisfying the timelike curvature-dimension condition: Existence of good geodesics

 \subsection{Strong timelike $p$-dualizability along $\smash{\ell_p}$-geodesics}

-The main argument for the construction of the $\smash{\ell_p}$-geodesic for \autoref{Th:Linfty estimates} is based on bisection by iteratively selecting appropriate midpoints of $\smash{\ell_p}$-geodesics.
+The main argument for the construction of the timelike proper-time parametrized $\smash{\ell_p}$-geodesic for \autoref{Th:Linfty estimates} is based on bisection by iteratively selecting appropriate midpoints of timelike proper-time parametrized $\smash{\ell_p}$-geodesics.
 To this aim, we have to ensure that strong timelike $p$-dualizability behaves well along these.

 The proof of the corresponding nontrivial \autoref{Le:Strong} is grounded on a private communication of the author with Fabio Cavalletti and Andrea Mondino.